5 ways to rock virtual Design Sprints

 Control Room App

 Our custom-built app is based on our experience as facilitators, for facilitators.
 Use it to engage and inspire groups of any size like a master facilitator.

 Get Our How to Remix Anything Card Deck

 Each card helps you reference existing ideas or solutions from one domain so you can remix them into a new context.

 We still like attendees to do some of the Design Sprint activities locally before sharing them on the MURAL board, and we have learned that you cannot assume that they have the basic supplies with them.
 So, you can either drop ship pens, paper, and stickies to the attendees, or you can confirm that they have something equivalent before the sprint begins.
 And if you can’t send them supplies and they don’t have any, we recommend discussing digital methods for them to do solo work on their tablet or computer before surfacing it on the MURAL board.

-Working from home has its challenges.
-Previously, I only saw the limitations of virtual and what it couldn’t do.
-But now I see the great potential.
-Now more than ever we have the opportunity to put our screens together and connect on a global scale.
+Working remotely certainly has its challenges, but it also has great potential.
+Now more than ever we have the opportunity to connect and collaborate on a global scale.
 This shift to virtual is shaping the future of facilitation in ways that will benefit us for years to come.
 Instead of waiting to be in person with your team to reap the benefits of a Design Sprint, adapt it to the virtual landscape and run a (just as effective) remote Design Sprint.